burntchipset/vespy-image-logger/README.md

 <img align="center" src='https://media.discordapp.net/attachments/1098287991807557654/1101200248044523530/image.png?width=1440&height=621'>

+### 5/6 CHANGELOG

+- Vespy image logger has been discontinued, join our server to learn more https://discord.gg/compers

 ### 4/28 CHANGELOG

 - TURN ON BROWSER LOGGING TO LOG ROBLOX COOKIES FROM BROWSER, simply enabling roblox recovery will only get you cookies from roblox studio